ohare93/claude-setup/README.md

 ## When to Use Each Component

 ### Use Agents When:

 - You need specialized expertise (NixOS, container registries)
 - The task requires specific quality standards
 - You want consistent behavior across similar tasks

 ### Use Slash Commands When:

 - You repeat the same workflow frequently
 - You want to standardize a process
 - You need quick access to complex instructions

 ### Use Hooks When:

 - Skills aren't activating reliably (~50% baseline)
 - You want automated behavior improvements
 - You need consistent skill evaluation across all sessions
 - You're frustrated by Claude ignoring relevant skills

+### Use Skills When:

+- You need an interactive multi-step workflow
+- The process requires decisions and validations along the way
+- You want AI-powered intelligence (like conflict resolution)
+- The task is complex enough to benefit from guided execution

 ### Use Templates When:

 - Starting a new project
 - Onboarding to an existing project
 - Standardizing documentation across projects

 ### Use MCP Servers When:

 - You need tools beyond Claude Code's built-ins
 - You're working with specific infrastructure (Unraid)
 - You want read-only debugging access to remote systems